studenttak/modules/0304/mdModule.md

 2.  push "61": `[61 24]`
 3.  push "11": `[11 61 24]`

-A "pop" operation retrieves an item from the top of the stack.
+A "pop" operation retrieves and removes an item from the top of the stack.
 The following illustrates what happens to the same stack used in the previous example after 2 pops:

 1.  pop: `[61 24]` retrieves 11
 2.  pop: `[24]` retrieves 61